emtee40/SurvivalManual-wiki/Apps.md

 ### Morse signal

-Morse signal is easy to transmit, even without high technology around : the reflected light of a mirror (or a tilted smartphone screen), the sound of shocks on some big piece of metal ; can broadcasts Morse signal farther than your voice, and requiring less energy.
+Morse signal is easy to transmit, even without special gear.
+It can be transmitted on different ways e.g.:

+* the reflected light of a mirror (or a tilted smartphone screen)
+* the sound of shocks on some big piece of metal
+* a horn

+You can broadcast Morse signal farther than your voice and at the same time require less energy.

 Everyone probably knows the famous S.O.S signal, which tells that you need to be rescued : dot dot dot, dash, dash, dash, dot dot dot (... - - - ...).
 But passed this step, it could be useful to exchange a bit more about your situation.
-For instance, if you are trapped in a crack : what do you need first ?
-Is there people in your group that needs special assistance ?
+For instance, if you are trapped in a crack: what do you need first?
+Is there people in your group that needs special assistance?

 This exchanges could be achieved using a Morse signal generator app, like the libre [AKA](https://f-droid.org/repository/browse/?fdfilter=AKA&fdid=com.templaro.opsiz.aka) app available in F-Droid.org.
 The Andromatic-keyer let you type your message in English (it's standard for international Morse code but you are not required to avoid mistakes, broken English works fine with not-English people) and the app will play the corresponding sound using the loudspeaker of the phone.
 (I actually submitted a [feature request](https://github.com/sussman/androidomatic-keyer/issues/31) to have AKA playing the code using the flashlight, but this feature may need your help to be introduced in the app…)

-I personally use it already just to remember in which order are the dots and the dashes, being a bit dyslexic myself.

 ### Camera